 The Best Portable Generators for Backup Power

 An electrical outage doesn’t have to mean the suspension of your life until grid power is restored.
-You can take matters into your own hands, without spending a small fortune, using a portable generator.
+You can take matters into your own hands by using a portable generator.
 Deciding you want to buy one is only the first step.
-Next comes the process of determining which are the best generators to consider for your household.
-Read on for details on the main considerations to bear in mind as you navigate the assortment of options available and to discover why we’ve chosen these five models as the best portable generators you can get today.
+Next comes the process of determining which would be the best portable generator for your needs.

-- BEST PROPANE-POWERED PORTABLE GENERATOR: All Power America 7,500-Watt Generator
+- ALSO CONSIDER: All Power America 7500-Watt Generator

 Portable generators are not “one size fits all”.
 The best portable generator for you is going to be the one that best suits your needs and circumstances.
 Making the right choice depends on understanding the product category and the crucial distinctions among the different types of portable generators that are generally available.